tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-sql-server-auditing-managing-your.md

   - Microsoft SQL Server Admin

 ---
-So far in the SQL Server Audit series we&#8217;ve looked at the different components that make up the auditing feature as well as how to create the audits with specifications specific to databases as well as server level.
+So far in the SQL Server Audit series we've looked at the different components that make up the auditing feature as well as how to create the audits with specifications specific to databases as well as server level.

 Here is the links to the posts covering the topics: